Drafting Your Power Of Attorney

-At Duffy North, we strongly believe in using every estate planning tool to our clients' advantage.
-We recommend creating a power of attorney to designate a specific individual to make financial and health-related decisions on your behalf should you no longer be able to do so for yourself, whether due to injury or accident.
+At Duffy North, we strongly believe in using every estate planning tool to our clients’ advantage.
+We recommend creating a power of attorney to designate a specific individual to make financial and health-related decisions on your behalf should you no longer be able to do so for yourself, whether due to injury or illness.

 A power of attorney allows you to choose a specific person who will be able to make legal decisions for you, should you be unable to make them for yourself.
 Our Hatboro estate planning and administration lawyers can help you understand the options available to you and establish a plan that works for your specific needs.
+A few examples of what a financial power of attorney can do include: